How images work in Publii

 Publii utilises four different image types that cover particular elements and areas of a Publii website; each of these types comes its own settings defined through the config.json file in the theme's folder.
 These types are:

 Featured Image - This is an image that is added via the sidebar options on the Edit Post page.
-Usually, this image will be displayed on the article page itself, and will also be used any time a post preview is displayed, such as on post listing pages such as the Frontpage, Tag or Author pages.
+Usually, this image will be displayed on the article page itself, and will also be used any time a post preview is displayed, such as on post listing pages such as the Homepage, Tag or Author pages.

 Tag Image - Utilized to visually represent tag categories across your site, enhancing the visual appeal of tag-related content.